jaykchen/demo-RAG-chatbot-web/README.md

 | system_prompt | You are an expert in the Rust programming language.
 Please answer the question based on the context provided.
 CONTEXT:  |
 | RUST_LOG | debug  |

-After a successful deployment, you will receive a webhook URL in the webhook section.
+After a successful deployment, you will receive a webhook URL in the Webhook Endpoint section.
 Copy and paste this URL after 'https://flows-chat-ui.vercel.app/?chat_url=' in your browser's address bar.
-This will allow you to start a chat with your RAG bot.
+This will allow you to start a chat with your RAG chatbot.

 ```
 https://flows-chat-ui.vercel.app/?chat_url=https://code.flows.network/webhook/a-z